Fort Smith NWT Travel Guide

 Fort Smith with a population of 2,700 was once the political capital of the Northwest Territories.
 The Chipewyan name for the region is Thebacha, which means “beside the rapids”.

 Situated on the banks of the Slave River, surrounded by the Boreal forest it is the southernmost community in the Northwest Territories.
 The four rapids on the Slave River were the reasons for the town to come alive.
 Those rapids were the gateway for early travellers on the river system going north.

 If you are a bird and an animal lover, this will be the place for you.
-In summer the area is abandoned with birds, fish and northern wildlife.
+In summer the area is abandoned with birds, fish, and northern wildlife.
 The trails around town are endless to enjoy the sights.

 In winter, the place turns into a peaceful haven and a winter wonderland with clear skies and the chance to watch the dancing Northern Lights.

-- 24-hours daylight in summer
+- 24-hour daylight in summer

 - More than 5,000 free-roaming wood bison in the area

 - American White Pelicans at the whitewater rapids near the town

 - Gateway to Wood Buffalo National Park, Canada’s largest national park, the size of Switzerland and a UNESCO World Heritage Site

 - Home to the endangered whooping crane